MicrosoftDocs/bot-docs/contributor-guide/tools-and-setup.md

 ## Configure your user name and email locally
 To ensure you are listed correctly as a contributor, you need to configure your user name and email locally in Git.

-1. Start Git Bash, and switch into azure-docs or azure-docs-pr:
+1. Start Git Bash, and switch into bot-framework-docs or bot-framework-docs-pr:

    ````
-   cd azure-docs
+   cd bot-framework-docs
    ````

    or

    ````
-   cd azure-docs-pr
+   cd bot-framework-docs-pr
    ````
 2. Configure your user name so it matches your name as you set it up in your GitHub profile: